unveroleone/UnyxRF/README.md

 The goal of this project is to provide a compact and flexible board that integrates key modules for RF and storage development.
 It is also compatible with [Bruce](https://github.com/pr3y/Bruce), offering extended use cases for open-source development.

+Thanks to [sleepymorph](https://github.com/sleepymorph) for fixing all schematic issues!
+I’ve also redesigned everything so that it can be easily soldered at home without special equipment.
+I am currently ordering the boards for production.

 <div align="center">
   <img src="https://drive.google.com/uc?export=view&id=1JCBF441uXJe5AW_1Rcflws_TXJ1qTaat" alt="UnyxRF PCB Top" width="400"/>
   <img src="https://drive.google.com/uc?export=view&id=1ltJ8m77_xGqU1A-Ico2pYQ-jA6ZSnnTs" alt="UnyxRF PCB Bottom" width="400"/>